 - Not considered a true lime, but worth mention is the Kaffir lime (Citrus hystrix), which puts out small dark green, bumpy-looking limes.

 Lime Tree Care

 When considering when limes are ripe, lime tree care should be taken into account.
-Lime trees are sensitive to cold, so keep them sheltered from wind and provide plenty of sunlight, especially if you want to harvest good-sized fruit.
+Lime trees are sensitive to cold, so keep them sheltered from wind and provide plenty of sunlight, especially if you want to harvest good sized fruit.
 Adequate drainage is also a necessity.
 You should see clusters of about five or six green limes forming once the blossoms have faded.
 In order to produce larger limes, however, you may want to thin this number down to only two or three.

 Lime Tree Harvest Time